FinalDoom/gazelle-forum-games/README.md

 # Usage

 1. Install the script in your favorite userscript manager.
+2. Visit the forum games forum or a forum thread, and follow the popup prompt instructions to enter your API key.
-2. Visit your favorite forum games, and click the `[ Monitor this game ]` link that appears at the top when this script is enabled.
+3. Visit your favorite forum games, and click the `[ Monitor this game ]` link that appears at the top when this script is enabled.
-3. Keep the forum games index open in a tab, which will keep game states updated and display eligibility.
+4. Keep the forum games index open in a tab, which will keep game states updated and display eligibility.
    - **Note** that updating eligibility can take a while: 10 seconds per 5 monitored games after the first 5.

 ## About eligibility updating